Skip to content

 Extra Package Deployment📜

-When using Big Bang you often find that you need or want to deploy an additional package alongside your chosen core/addon packages.
+When using Big Bang you often find that you need or want to deploy an additional package alongside your chosen core/add-on packages.
 This might be a mission app or just an extra helm chart from the Big Bang community or broader helm/kubernetes community.

-In order to ease the burden on end users and increase integration with Big Bang components we have provided a way to deploy these additional packages with optional extra “wrapping” to provide integration with Big Bang capabilities.
+In order to ease the burden on end users and increase integration with Big Bang components, we have provided a way to deploy these additional packages with optional extra “wrapping” to provide integration with Big Bang capabilities.

 Please open an issue in the Big Bang repository or in the Wrapper repository for any bugs you discover or for any new features or functionality you would like the package/wrapper to support.